 The GTPA constitutes the core planning, teaching and assessing work of the preservice teacher.
 It should not involve additional administrative or workload responsibilities for teachers and schools in implementing the GTPA.
-The role for your supervising teacher is consultative and advisory in nature.
+The role of the supervising teacher is consultative and advisory in nature.
 It could include, for example, assisting you to select student data and evidence representing the range of capabilities in the class and the relevant achievement standards.
-It could also include engaging with you in moderation discussions to assist you completing the GTPA.
+It also includes your engagement in moderation discussions to review your use of standards and criteria, as used in the school context.
+If there are any contextual issues that may preclude you from fully completing the GTPA, the HEI should be notified.

-What communication should supervising teachers and schools receive from HEIs prior to preservice teachers undertaking a final-year professional experience?
+What communication should supervising teachers and schools receive from HEIs prior to your undertaking a final-year professional experience?